7 Common Computer Problems: Hardware or Software Related

 2. Computer keeps restarting

-These problems are generally due to some hardware malfunction, maybe there is a problem in graphics driver slot.
+These problems are generally due to some hardware malfunction, maybe there is a problem in the graphics driver slot.
 Maybe RAM is not properly attached in its slot.
 If it still not fixed then you can check for some OS Update issue.

 3. Keyboard, mouse or other peripherals aren’t working properly